The purpose of the Daisy Fund is two-fold.

 - Volunteering: Throughout the year, families will be given opportunities to volunteer.

 - Fundraising: Children will be given inspiration for how they can fundraise for causes that are important to them.

 - Relief: Timely ideas for various age groups will be shared by social media to help children respond to emergency and disaster relief needs around the world.

 - Stewardship: Through site visits, discussion groups, and other resources young donors will learn what it takes to make powerful and effective decisions about where to offer their assistance.

-- Legacy: Young fund participants will have opportunities to connect with other women and girls to explore and develop their own philanthropic legacy.
+- Legacy: Young fund participants will have opportunities to connect with other young people to explore and develop their own philanthropic legacy.

 - Fun: Activities, events, and media for the Daisy Fund will be fun.
-Girls of any age will be excited and invigorated by their experience with the Daisy Fund.
+Children of any age will be excited and invigorated by their experience with the Daisy Fund.